How to Start the Keto Diet

 The keto diet can deplete electrolytes in your body.
 It’s important to achieve a proper balance.
 You can maintain electrolytes by seasoning your food with salt and including foods like bone broths or pickled vegetables in your diet.
-You can read more about maintaining your body salts here.
+You can also take electrolyte supplements and drink keto-friendly electrolyte drinks.

 Drink Plenty of Liquids

 The keto diet can cause dehydration.
 Because ketones absorb water and you’re eliminating carbs that store water, extreme thirst may occur.
 Drink lots of water, perhaps a little more than the recommended eight cups a day.
 Regular tea, unsweetened herbal tea, and coffee are excellent substitutes but water is the healthiest liquid that benefits your body.

 Are you ready to start?
 It may seem overwhelming in the beginning but taking the next steps will help you get started.

 - Start by choosing your desired weight goal.

 - Then, use our keto macro calculator tool to determine the minimum and maximum macros to consume per day.